Robust and Flexible Omnidirectional Depth Estimation with Multiple 360-degree Cameras: Introduction

 \begin{itemize} \item We leverage the geometric constraints and redundant information of multiple 360$^\circ$ cameras to achieve robust and flexible multi-view omnidirectional depth estimation.
 To this end, we introduce two methods that adopt pairwise stereo matching and spherical sweeping, respectively.
 Experiments show that both two methods achieve state-of-the-art performance.
 We demonstrate that the proposed methods are robust against camera soiling and flexible with different camera layouts by extensive experiments.
 A comprehensive comparison of two types of spherical geometry constraint models and algorithms is also presented in this paper. \item We introduce the spherical convolution to mitigate panorama distortions in 360$^\circ$ stereo matching.
 We propose the Generalized Epipolar Equirectangular projection for 360 camera stereo pairs at arbitrary relative positions to leverage the epipolar constraint. \item We present a large-scale synthetic outdoor dataset, Deep360, that contains both high-quality and soiled panorama images. \end{itemize}

 Compared to our conference version\cite{Li2022mode}, this extended work encompasses following advancements.
-Firstly, we expand the applicability of the Cassini projection, originally designed for left-right 360 camera pairs, to the Generalized Epipolar Equirectangular projection, which accommodates camera pairs at arbitrary relative positions.
-We also provide a thorough analysis and comparison of the spherical geometry constraint models.
+Firstly, we expand the applicability of the Cassini projection, to the Generalized Epipolar Equirectangular projection, which accommodates camera pairs at arbitrary relative positions.
+We provide a thorough analysis and comparison of the spherical geometry constraint models.
 We introduce the one-stage Spherical-Sweeping MODE and extensively compare its performance with the two-stage Pairwise Stereo matching methods through a wealth of experiments.
 Furthermore, we demonstrate the flexibility of the proposed methods with varying layouts and numbers of input cameras.
 Lastly, we present a comprehensive comparative analysis, encompassing the latest state-of-the-art methods, and provide insights for the future advancement of the field.